Skip to content

 res[i] = nums[i]

-# Return the new array after expansion
+# Return the extended new array

 return res